LaunchCode-Education-Archived/cs50x-stlouis/calendar/postseason/web-track/materials/now-what/README.md

 ### Project

-You should now be in a position where you can (with some help) create a front-end project similar to the FlickList site we made in class or Problem Set 8 from CS50.
+You should now be in a position where you can (with some struggles and help along the way) create a front-end project similar to the FlickList site we made in class, or Problem Set 8 from CS50.

 If you're struggling to think of an idea, here is a basic framework that you can use: